Swaroop772/Fitness-Tracker/README.md

    The system uses **Streamlit** to create a simple user interface where users can input their fitness data (exercise routines, calories burned, goals, etc.) through an interactive form.

 2. **Predicting Calories:**
-   After entering an exercise routine, the system predicts the number of calories burned using a **Linear Regression** model.
+   After entering an exercise routine, the system predicts the number of calories burned using a **Random Forest ** model.
 The predictions are based on user input such as:
    - Exercise type
    - Duration of exercise
    - Intensity level